steph-nnamani/s3-remote-backend/semantic-release-mgt.md

 git commit -m "fix: semantic release for bug fixed"     #customize for requirement git push

 #For manual releases.
-Go to Github > Actions > Run workflow
+Go to Github > Actions > All workflows
+> release > Run workflow

 Project/Ticket 001: ADD A NEW FEATURE TO THE S3 BUCKET
 ==================